Died, F1 Legend

 • Team Lotus Current/Last Team

-Sir Stirling Moss OBE is often hailed as the greatest all-round racing driver in F1 history and a true icon in the motor racing world.
+Sir Stirling Moss is often hailed as the greatest all-round racing driver in F1 history and a true icon in the motor racing world.
 Known during his career as “Mr. Motor Racing,” Moss became a professional driver in 1948 at 18, starting with a Cooper 500.

 NationalityBritish